uNetworking/uWebSockets/README.md

 Distributed WebRTC networks typically employ WebSockets for peer signalling.
 Since every single peer in the entire distributed network requires a persistent connection to the signalling server at all times, only a scalable WebSocket server will do.

 ## Getting started
+Sources are provided as-is, without any personal support or help.
+There is no issue tracker due to the extensive spam of nonsense bug reports, duplicates and otherwise narcissistic demands of personal support.
+If you find an issue you want fixed, chances are you need to fix it yourself and send me a PR.
+Please try and understand though, this library sees multiple thousands of downloads every single day.
+This means the chance of your "this library is completely broken" bug report being valid becomes close to 0%.
+Please act accordingly.

 #### Dependencies
 First of all you need to install the required dependencies.
 This is very easily done with a good open source package manager like [Homebrew](http://brew.sh) for OS X, [vcpkg](https://github.com/Microsoft/vcpkg) for Windows or your native Linux package manager.